yssk22/hpapp/docs/expo/test.md

 ### Testing with GraphQL Mutation

 Mutation is a bit tricky because it changes the server state and response is usually simple so that you can create a response data file manually.

+## UX/UI Test by storybook

+Our storybook implementation is on top of both `react-native` and `react-native-web` while stories are shared across platforms.
+So when you write a story, your component has to support both platforms.

+### Storybook Configuration

+We reuse the environment variables for the jest test as mentioned above.

+### Native vs Web

+#### Storybook for native applications

+AppConfig has a filed to control for the development build to show the storybook or the app.
+You can switch the mode by opening the development menu (shake your device), open AppConfig dialog, then switch `Use Storybook` so that you can see the storybook or go back to app.

+The storybook configuration is in the `features/app/storybook` directory.

+#### Storybook for web

+You can also launch the storybook web by running `yarn storybook-web` and access to `http://localhost:6006` on your browser.
+For components that uses GraphQL, it will access to `http://localhost:8080/graphql/v3` regardless of `HPAPP_GRAPHQL_ENDPOINT_FOR_JEST` settings since we still don't have a secured way for GraphQL endpoint to serve for browsers. so you need to run the GraphQL server on your local machine as well.

+The storybook configuration is in the `.storybook` directory.